Welcome to the Forum.

 There is a great tool on the Unlock Information Hub to "Establishing what level of check an employer can carry out" and I attach a link https://hub.unlock.org.uk/knowledgebase/establishing-eligibility/.

 Just because you have convictions does not mean that the employer will revoke the job offer.
 You have clearly shown that you are the best person for the job and that you have the necessary skills and experience.
 The convictions are over 9 years old and you have explained the circumstances surrounding the convictions to HR.
 It's hard to know what this new employer will do but, I would have thought that if they intended to revoke the offer then they would have done this before you started work on Monday.
 It is more than likely that they may want to have a discussion with you when you arrive on Monday, so be prepared for this.

 I understand why you haven't telephoned them but, this may be the best thing to do in order to set your mind at rest.

 If you feel that it would be useful to have a chat about

-Hope this helps but if you need any further information please feel free to give the Unlock helpline a call.
+this, please feel free to give the Unlock Helpline a call.

 Need Unlocks advice?
 Visit our self-help information site